Second Brigade, Army of the Shenandoah

 Captain F S Bartow was commissioned colonel, 8th Georgia Infantry, on 21 June, 1861, and assigned to command the Second Brigade, Army of the Shenandoah.

-On 25 July 1861, the Army of the Shenandoah was reorganised and the 9th Georgia Infantry was assigned to the Second Brigade, Second Corps, Army of the Potomac, under the command of Brigadier General S A M Jones.
+On 25 July 1861, the Army of the Shenandoah was reorganised and the company was assigned to the Second Brigade, Second Corps, Army of the Potomac, under the command of Brigadier General S A M Jones.

 Orders of Battle